matteoceschia/SN-IEgenerator/README.md

 - Single Scatter: single line in random tracker half with a small random location break along it, mimicking multiple scattering in gas with small (3 degr std.dev.) angle scattering at the break.
+- Haystack: N line generator where the number of lines is in the code, currently set at 2.
+  The main difference here is that the vertex for each line is random as are all slopes.
+  Changing the number of events and the number of lines to generate could mimick any general, random N tracker line event.

 More types can be constructed from the examples above and inspecting the geometric object creation functions in the multiline.py script.